harshitha0422/DOSP2/README.md

 # Project 2  Gossip Simulator
-In this project we have implemented a distributed gossip simulator using Erlang.
+This is project 2 in the course COP5615 Distributed Operating System Principles.
+We implemented the gossip and push-sum algorithms over networks of arbitrary size with various network topologies.

 ##  Team Members
 Harshitha Patel Velpula (UFID - 27659435)</br>